Mato Grosso

+consequently the state is roughly 82.2% of the size of its southwest neighbor, the nation of Bolivia.

+A state with a flat landscape that alternates between vast chapadas and plain areas, Mato Grosso contains three main ecosystems: the Cerrado, the Pantanal and the Amazon rainforest.
 The Chapada dos Guimarães National Park, with its caves, grottoes, tracks, and waterfalls, is one of its tourist attractions.
 The extreme northwest of the state has a small part of the Amazonian forest.
 The Xingu Indigenous Park and the Araguaia River are in Mato Grosso.
 Farther south, the Pantanal, the world's largest wetland, is the habitat for nearly one thousand species of animals and many aquatic birds.

 Geography

-The terrain of Mato Grosso is varied and includes cliffs, canyons, and waterfalls.
-It is home to the Chapada dos Guimarães National Park, a unique environment of sandstone mountains that have eroded into amazingly varied terrain.
+The varied terrain of Mato Grosso includes cliffs, canyons, and waterfalls.
+It is home to the Chapada dos Guimarães National Park, its sandstone mountains have eroded into a remarkably varied vistas.

 The biologically rich Pantanal, one of the world's largest wetland/prairie ecosystems, is also located within this state.
-Much environmental degradation has occurred to the Pantanal since the late 20th century because of development, and efforts to contain or slow it have had limited success.
-The Pantanal has a habitat similar to that of the Everglades in Florida in the United States, although the Pantanal is on a much larger scale.
+The Paraguay basin is rich in the number and diversity of fish (around 230 species), a fascinating place for fishermen and scholars.
+In this basin are numerous species classified as "noble" in sport fishing, others, including ornamental species, are of great interest to aquarists and still others whose rarity has led to detailed research.
+The fishing industry in the Pantanal plays an important role in the region's economy and, for local people, fish is a staple food.
+The Pantanal has a habitat similar to the Everglades in Florida in the United States, although the Pantanal is much larger.